 EVIDENCE-BASED THERAPY

-Eating Disorders, & Negative Body Image
+For Binge Eating Disorder, Emotional Eating, & Negative Body Image

 IN CALIFORNIA, FLORIDA, & NEW YORK